Ready Eddie Go!

 Ready Eddie Go! is a British children's television series produced by Hocus Pocus Studio that premiered on Sky Kids on 15 September 2023 (and broadcast on the linear Sky Kids channel, from 18 September 2023).
 It was created by James Murphy and Nikki Saunders, based on her book series My Awesome Autism.
 The series follows the adventures of Eddie, a six year old autistic boy.
 The series is narrated by Jodie Whittaker.
+It was cancelled on 2 July 2025, after 2 series.

 The programme was renewed for a second series, which aired in June 2025.

-Ready Eddie Go! was nominated for BAFTA in 2025 in the Children's Scripted category.
+The series was nominated for BAFTA in 2025 in the Children's Scripted category.

+On 15 December 2025, Sky Kids announced that Ready Eddie Go! has been cancelled and will not be renewed for a third series.

 Premise

 Eddie (Grayson) is a fun-loving six year old autistic boy (inspired by Saunders' own son) who navigates everyday challenges and how to overcome them, with the help of his friends and family.